What Is a Split-Level House? Should You Consider Owning One?

 Characteristics of a Split-Level House

-Often seen as a starter home, a split-level house differs from other traditional homes in that the home usually has three levels, connected by half-flights of stairs.
+Often seen as a starter home, a split-level house differs from other traditional homes due to its layout.
+A cousin of the ranch home, also a popular midcentury style, this type of house commonly has two or three levels that are connected by half-flights of stairs.

-The most common design features the living room, kitchen, and dining room on the main level.
-A half-stairway leads up to the bedrooms, and a second half-stairway leads to a den, basement, and sometimes garage.
-The garage is often at grade level, with the bedrooms above it.
+The most prominent designs feature the living room, kitchen, and dining room on the main level.
+A half-stairway may lead up to the bedrooms, and a second half-stairway leads down to a den, basement, and sometimes garage.
+The garage may be at grade level, with the bedrooms above it.

-Often referred to as a trilevel home, though there can be a fourth or fifth floor, a split-level home has a low-pitched roof, large picture window, overhanging eaves, and an asymmetrical facade.
+A split-level home with three floors can be referred to as a trilevel home, though this style can also have a fourth or fifth floor.
+A split-level home may have a low-pitched roof, a large picture window, overhanging eaves, and an asymmetrical facade.

 First-time homebuyers can